-Diagnosis of Heart Failure must be delivered by a Consultant Cardiologist with a subspeciality in Heart Failure or an experienced Heart Failure Specialist Nurse.
-Patients must be offered the best standard of treatment and care as outlined by national and international Guidelines\, whilst under the care of the multi-disciplinary team.
+Patients must be offered the best standard of treatment and care as outlined by national and international guidelines, whilst under the care of the multidisciplinary team.
 Patients must have a care plan that is shared with them and, if applicable, their family.
 The first appointment after diagnosis must be an extended consultation of no less than 30 minutes face-to-face.
 During this first appointment, the patient's care plan must be shared with them.
 They must be offered patient education about Heart Failure, offered advice on how to self-manage and self-care, offered support for their mental health, if required, and informed what the next steps look like regarding their care and advised about the impact, if any, on their other conditions.
+If applicable, an assessment of frailty, a comprehensive geriatric evaluation, and discussions regarding advanced care planning for individuals considered to be in their final year of life, where appropriate, must be reviewed.